-- DKMS allows exchange of personal information between donor and recipient. - The release of personal information between donor and relatives of their deceased recipient (or vice versa) is also possible.
+• DKMS allows exchange of personal information between donor and recipient.

+- The release of personal information between donor and relatives of their deceased recipient (or vice versa) is also possible.
 The anonymity period of 2 years is lifted once the patient is deceased. - A subsequent donation or MNC Apheresis within the second year after transplant may prolong the confidentiality period.
-Another year of anonymity adds from the day of the second transplant date (for HSC donations) or three months from the day of infusion of the first portion of MNCs, respectively. - Either recipient (via the transplant center) or donor has to request the release of personal information. - Donor and recipient have to sign a consent form to release personal information. - The recipient's written consent to release personal information to the donor should be already on file when the request is sent to DKMS. - Once DKMS has received the consent form from donor and recipient, the personal information can be exchanged.
+Another year of anonymity adds from the day of the second transplant date (for HSC donations) or three months from the day of infusion of the first portion of MNCs, respectively. - Either recipient (via the transplant center) or donor has to request the release of personal information. - Donor and recipient have to sign a consent form to release personal information. - The recipient's written consent to release personal information to the donor should already be on file when the request is sent to DKMS. - Once DKMS has received the consent form from donor and recipient, the personal information can be exchanged. - After transfusion of an ADCU, direct contact between the donor and the patient may also be initiated after the anonymity period, following the same processes.

-10 Finance
+11 Finance

-10.1 Fee Schedule
+11.1 Fee Schedule

 The current fee schedule of DKMS Registry can be requested at services@dkmsregistry.org.
 Any changes are communicated 30 days prior to becoming effective.